manasealoo/Cephalogenomics/04_ComparativeGenomics/Dollo.md

 Where `Orthogroups.txt`, `SequenceIDs.txt`, `SpeciesIDs.txt` and `SpeciesTree_rooted.txt` were obtained from the orthofinder run.

-## Checking whether the cephalochordate-exclusive orthogroups have hits anywhere in the NR
+## Checking whether the cephalochordate-exclusive orthogroups have hits elsewhere in the tree of life

 ```bash
 wget https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz